Let’s chat about apartment lease-ups, shall we? A common question we get asked is, “When should we start marketing our new apartment building?”.

 Deliverables:

-• Launch website for your apartment building
+- Launch a website for your multifamily property

-• Highlight community amenities, neighborhood attractions, galleries with renderings and any construction photos, and a lead form!
+- Highlight community amenities, neighborhood attractions, galleries with renderings, and any construction photos, and a lead form!

-• Corliss recommends an emphasis on “fast load times, mobile optimization, and strong copy that is SEO friendly.”
+- Corliss recommends an emphasis on “fast load times, mobile optimization, and strong copy that is SEO friendly.”

-• Post more regular ‘teaser’ social media posts
+- Post more regular ‘teaser’ social media posts

-• Begin to post on Facebook Marketplace, Craigslist, etc.
+- Begin to post on Facebook Marketplace

-• Design printed marketing collateral needs
+- Design printed marketing collateral needs

-• Think brochures, business cards, flyers, etc.
+- Think brochures, business cards, flyers, etc.

-• Launch Social & Google Ads campaigns
+- Launch Social & Google Ads campaigns

-• Begin light advertising, pushing leads, and building retargeting marketing lists
+- Begin light advertising, pushing leads, and building retargeting marketing lists

-• Send press release announcing move-in dates
+- Send a press release announcing move-in dates

-• Submit an update to local media for a high chance of getting picked up!
+- Submit an update to local media for a high chance of getting picked up!

-• Include any photos and links to your social media, landing page, or website.
+- Include any photos and links to your social media, landing page, or website.

 1 month out